Marnie Kaufman, Co-Founder and Director

 Senior Partner, Flagship Pioneering.
 Former President, Biotechnology Innovation Organization (BIO)

 As Secretary of State, Ralph was recognized for his work in introducing e-commerce tools for existing and new small businesses in Rhode Island as well as his work and legislation relative to comprehensive election reform.
-As Mayor he was recognized for his hands-on, business oriented leadership in the successful management of the town’s budget as well as various infrastructure improvements within the business, senior citizen and education community.
-Ralph is currently self-employed as a Governmental Relations & Public Policy Consultant specializing in Business & Non-Profit Management, Election Management and public policy issues.
+As Town Manager and Mayor he has been recognized for his hands-on, business oriented leadership in the successful management of the town budgets as well as various infrastructure improvements within the recreational, business, senior citizen and education communities.

-He is a graduate of Saint Anselm College, attended Southern New England School of Law and in addition to his passionate service as a Board Member of ACCRF, Ralph also serves as a Board Member of SlamT1D (a non-profit which organizes national events to raise awareness and provide programs to children with Type 1 Diabetes).
-Ralph lives in Rhode Island and is the father of 3 adult children and has 3 young grandchildren.
+He is a graduate of Saint Anselm College, attended Southern New England School of Law and, in addition to his passionate service as a Board Member of ACCRF, Ralph also serves on multiple committees and Boards, including as a Board Member of SlamT1D (a non-profit which organizes national events to raise awareness and provide programs for children with Type 1 Diabetes).
+Ralph lives in Rhode Island and is the father of 3 adult children and has 6 young grandchildren.

 Ophthalmologist and Retinal Surgeon